mattiapiccinetti/chat-noir/README.md

 2. From within the running application, type the command "/uninstall" and press Enter.
 3. Confirm the uninstallation by typing 'Y' when prompted.

-## Developer Notes

-If you wish to contribute to CHAT-NOIR or modify its code, here are a few notes to get you started:

-- The source code is available on [GitHub](https://github.com/mattiapiccinetti/chat-noir).
-- The application is written in Bash and uses the OpenAI API to interact with the AI model.
-- It leverages the `curl` command to make API requests and process the model responses.
-- The installation script takes care of dependencies and sets up the environment.
+## Uninstalling CHAT-NOIR (manually)

+1. Locate the installation folder `chat-noir` and delete it.
+2. Delete the symlink `/usr/local/bin/chat-noir`.

 ## License

-CHAT-NOIR is open-source software released under the [MIT License](https://github.com/mattiapiccinetti/chat-noir/blob/main/LICENSE).
+CHAT-NOIR is open-source software released under the [GNU GPLv3](https://github.com/mattiapiccinetti/chat-noir/blob/main/LICENSE).
 Feel free to use, modify, and distribute it according to the terms of the license.

 ## Support

-If you encounter any issues or have any questions regarding CHAT-NOIR, please create an issue on the [GitHub repository](https://github.com/mattiapiccinetti/chat-noir/issues).
-We appreciate any feedback and suggestions for improvement.
+If you come across any problems or queries related to CHAT-NOIR, feel free to reach out to me directly.
+You can contact me by creating an issue on the GitHub repository.
+Your feedback and suggestions for enhancing the application are highly valued and appreciated.

 Happy chatting!